arlina-espinoza/drupal-key/README.md

 * `#key_filters` An array of filters to apply to the list of keys.
-Filtering can be performed on any combination of key type, key provider, or key type group.
+Filtering can be performed on any combination of key type, key provider, key type group, or storage method.
 Examples:
   * `#key_filters = ['type' => 'mailchimp']` This would only display
     MailChimp keys.
   * `#key_filters = ['provider' => 'file']` This would only display keys